w3f/Grants-Program/applications/chainjs.md

 | 1. | Polkadot plugin for ChainJS standard | Create wallet, Create multisig wallet, Construct transaction, Transfer tokens |

 ## Future Plans
-Once we have ChainJS, our intention is to deploy our flagship ORE ID product to Polkadot.
+Once we have ChainJS, our intention is to deploy our flagship ORE ID product to Polkadot & Kusama.
 ORE ID is a service that helps enterprises migrate their user base to blockchains at scale.
 ORE ID provides four major benefits to businesses on Polkadot:
 * Consumer friendly user experience - including social and email login
 * API for mass migration of large existing databases of users
-* API and javascript libraries that make it easy for developers to build on Polkadot
+* API and javascript libraries that make it easy for developers to build on Polkadot & Kusama
-* Fiat invoicing for Polkadot transactions
+* Fiat invoicing for Polkadot & Kusama transactions